eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 ![View from tee ground of Hole 2 of the South Course at Kurikoma Golf Club.](/assets/img/KurikomaGC-11.jpeg) *Photo: View from tee ground of Hole 2 of the South Course at Kurikoma Golf Club.*

 But where the greens are exceptional is in being fast **AND** receptive.
 Many courses have hard and fast greens that can feel infuriating sometimes.
-Kurikoma Golf Club really does make it feel accessible for amateurs to experience fast greens and also not have your ball land on the front of the green only to roll off the back.
+Kurikoma Golf Club really does make it feel accessible for amateurs to experience fast greens and also not have their ball land on the front of the green only to roll off the back.
 The shape of the greens is also very supportive to amateurs.
-With a two-tiered style, almost all of the greens with two tiers have the feel of a backstop.
+With a two-tiered style, most of the greens with two tiers have the feel of a backstop.
 Another great addition for amateurs wanting to enjoy the game who may not have the best ball striking or strategy.

 #### Marking